Resources/Tools/Security Scanner

 What is the OpenClaw Security Scanner?

-The OpenClaw Security Scanner is a free, browser-based tool that assesses your OpenClaw AI assistant deployment against known vulnerabilities, misconfigurations, and current threat intelligence.
-It evaluates 7 security dimensions — including version patching, network exposure, authentication, reverse proxy configuration, ClawHub skill safety, data protection, and monitoring — to generate a comprehensive security score with actionable remediation steps.
+The OpenClaw Security Scanner is a free, browser-based tool that assesses your OpenClaw AI agent deployment against known vulnerabilities, misconfigurations, and current threat intelligence.
+It evaluates 7 security dimensions — version patching, network exposure, authentication, reverse proxy configuration, ClawHub skill safety, data protection, and monitoring — and generates a comprehensive security score with actionable remediation steps in under 60 seconds.

 OpenClaw Security Risk Comparison